PredicateLabs/predicate-operator/README.md

 ### Prerequisites
 * Docker installed on your machine.
 * A Classic GitHub Personal Access Token (PAT) with packages permissions.
 Create a PAT [here](https://github.com/settings/tokens). (**NOTE**: must be a classic token with all packages and workflow permissions enabled)
-* A Goerli account registered with Eigenlayer as an operator (see [here](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation)).
+* A Holesky account registered with Eigenlayer as an operator (see [here](https://docs.eigenlayer.xyz/eigenlayer/operator-guides/operator-installation)).
+* ETH node (full/archive).
+You can point to your local instance or get public endpoint.
+This is needed to query the AVS service manager.This can be pruned for now but in future, we will need archive node.

 ### Steps
 1. Authenticate with GitHub Container Registry: